The biggest problem facing the muzzleloading industry today,

 2. Lower velocities due to the sabot not trapping as much gas behind the sabot.

 3. Incomplete ignition of pellet powder.
-This form of po
+This form of powder requires a

 4. Lack of accuracy due to uneven velocities on a shot to shot basis.